Vegetarian Awareness Month

 - Flip the noodles that are frying in the skillet and lower heat.
 It only needs about a minute or two more.
 It should have a golden color.

 - Taste the pesto sauce.
-It’s alright if it seems salty.
+It’s all right if it seems salty.
 It is a seasoning for all the noodles and vegetables and extra can be used in other dishes.
 Toss sautéed veggies with 2 tablespoons of pesto and a squeeze of lemon.
 Then set aside.

 - Remove crispy noodles from pan with spatula and place on paper towel.
 Blot to absorb oil.